Data Entry area with autorefractor

 Search by Gender Back

-Figure 40 shows a section identified "Gender".
+shows a section identified "Gender".
 If you click on any of these selection, the match will be made based upon this selection.
 For example, "Don't Care" will not consider gender.
 "Either M/F" will select Male, Female, or Either choices, and Female, Male, or Child will select the indicated gender.
+You can also include either with the Male/Female selections if you click the indicated checkmark.

 Age Estimation of Reading Power / Add Back